jessepetersondev/bitcointutors/simplified_content.md

    d) Nothing would change

 ## Lesson 21: Getting Started with Bitcoin
-If you're interested in Bitcoin, there are safe ways for kids to learn more with their parents' help.
-You can start by learning, using small amounts, and exploring kid-friendly Bitcoin apps and games.
+If you're interested in Bitcoin, there are safe ways for you to learn more.
+You can start by learning, using small amounts, and exploring friendly Bitcoin apps and games.

 **Key Points:**
 - Always learn about Bitcoin with your parents